gildor2/UEViewer/readme.txt

 This is a console application, there is no GUI.
 Umodel is started with a set of command line options.
 Easiest run is 'umodel <package_file>', it will start umodel in a viewer mode.
-To see the full list of available command line options run 'umodel' without arguments.
+To see the full list of available command line options run 'umodel' with '-help' option.

 Note: if you will launch program from Windows explorer etc, you will get a console window with a help message, but this window will immediately disappear.
 You could try to drag